Undergraduate Course: Design for Ageing (DESI10134)

 - Demonstrate a critical understanding of the key theories of ageing and the ways in which they relate to design

-- Apply a range of demonstrable research strategies to develop a critically informed design response to an identified issue relating to ageing
+- Apply design research strategies alongside secondary research to develop a critically informed response to an identified issue relating to ageing.

 - Evidence reflection on ethical approaches to researching with people